PacemDataElement is the core element to stand on for data observing.

 Example:

-Nested properties don't always notify their change, they do if a two-way binding is set between the PacemDataElement
+Nested properties don't always notify their change, they do if a two-way binding is set between the PacemDataElement and the data modifiers.

 This is typical in a form scenario.